SOV Installation

 Seismic digitizer (left), SOV control panel (center), and cellular modem tower (right)

-Installing an SOV motor and using a hydraulic torque wrench to fasten the bolts
+Installing an SOV motor using a hydraulic torque wrench to fasten the bolts

 These SOV motors are set on plates that allow for adjustment of the motor orientation